THS-on/rscc/readme.md

 ### Installing

-##Seting up the Development-Environment
+Seting up the Development-Environment
-#Make sure you have all the prerequisites from above
+1. Make sure you have all the prerequisites from above
-#clone repository
+2. Clone repository
-#open project in Java-IDE
+3. Open project in Java-IDE
-#run mvn package
+4. Run mvn package
-#Run the application
+5. Run the application

 ## Install application only
 You can either create a debian and/or jar package with maven.
 Alternatively you can download an upcoming version from the imedias servers.